SideSlide - Tour

 • Override Parameters Field: Temporarily ignore any parameters assigned to the shortcut in the Shortcut Properties dialog.
 This option will only appear under shortcuts with assigned parameters.

 • Start Selected: Start the selected shortcut(s).
-This will override Tag Start if it was selected for the shortcut from the Shortcut Properties dialog.
+This will override the Tag Start setting if it was selected for the shortcut in the Shortcut Properties dialog.
+You can also achieve this by selecting the shortcut and pressing Shift+Enter or Shift+Click/Double-Click.

-• Start in Background: Start the selected shortcut(s) while leaving the workspace active and in focus (the workspace will not collapse).
-Tip: Use Middle-Click to quickly launch shortcuts in background.
+• Start in Background: Launch the selected shortcut(s) while keeping the workspace active and in focus (the workspace will not collapse).
+If Tag Start is enabled for the shortcut, it will not be triggered.
+Tip: Use middle-click to quickly launch shortcuts in the background.

 • Clone: Once selected, a cross-hair cursor will appear, allowing you to select the location for the cloned shortcut.
 Once you choose the location, the Shortcut Properties dialog will be displayed, allowing you to adjust the properties of the cloned shortcut before it is created in the destination: